AI Does My Engineering. My Hands Do the Art.

 AI as My Marketing Interndraft

 I'm a solo developer building a tactical RPG.
-I can't realistically do social media at the cadence platforms reward.
-So I built a pipeline: AI plays my game, AI clips the interesting moments, AI drafts the captions, I approve, my self-hosted scheduler publishes.
-Here's what it produces.
+I can't do social media at the cadence platforms reward, so I built a pipeline: AI plays my game, AI clips the moments, AI drafts the captions, I approve, my self-hosted scheduler publishes.
+Then I ran it across every platform for a real launch — and learned which ones fight back.

 Pay the Platforms, or Own the Stack